Who is the Lord-Lieutenant of County Londonderry?

 What are Honours and How Do I Nominate Someone?

 The Order of the British Empire was instituted by King George V on 4 June 1917 and is conferred for important services rendered to the Crown.
-The Order consists of the Sovereign, the Grand Master (presently vacant) and six classes as listed below.
+The Order consists of the Sovereign, the Grand Master Queen Camilla and six classes as listed below.
 In 1918 the Order was divided into military and civil divisions.

 The BEM medal was founded in 1917 and was awarded for “meritorious” actions by civilians or military personnel, although the recipients did not attend a Royal Investiture.

-It was suspended in 1993 but in 2012, to coincide with Queen Elizabeth’s Diamond Jubilee the then Prime Minister, David Cameron, announced its revival and about 300 will be awarded annually to community volunteers.
+It was suspended in 1993 but in 2012, to coincide with Queen Elizabeth’s Diamond Jubilee the then Prime Minister, David Cameron, announced its revival and about 300 are awarded annually to community volunteers.

-The Lieutenancy will assist any member of the public in any meritorious nomination process.
+The Lieutenancy will assist any member of the public who wishes to make any meritorious nomination.

 E-mail: